ddrazir/alarm4pi/README.md

 is implemented. alarm4pi uses a service of the SocketXP company.
 So, if this is your case, you must create an account in SocketXP.
 Otherwise, you can disable the reverse tunneling mechanism of alarm4pi as described below.
+* Owncloud (optional): Apart from storing the photos taken locally, they are uploaded to a Owncloud server where they can be accessed even if the Raspberry Pi is disconnected.

 ## Software prerequisites and depencencies
 Before running alarm4pi you must prepare and configure some software